-In May, it was revealed that UK police were investigating the death of an unborn baby after its mother took ‘DIY’ home abortion pills while 28 weeks pregnant.
+In May, it was revealed that UK police were investigating the death of an unborn baby after the mother took ‘DIY’ home abortion pills while 28 weeks pregnant.
 In addition, abortion provider BPAS announced that it was investigating a further eight cases of women taking ‘DIY’ home abortion pills beyond the 10-week limit, raising questions over what checks are being conducted to ensure the law isn’t being broken and dangerous later-term abortions aren’t happening.

-Please enter your postcode above to email your AMs now asking them to write to the First Minister to ask the Welsh Government to revoke the dangerous decision they have made to introduce DIY home abortions to Wales and begin a full public inquiry into the many issues with these dangerous services.
+Please enter your postcode above to email your MS now asking them to write to the First Minister to ask the Welsh Government to revoke the dangerous decision they have made to introduce DIY home abortions to Wales and begin a full public inquiry into the many issues with these dangerous services.